-In this book, we learn theories of media by setting them out, using many examples, and showing how they operate in practice with case studies and tools chapters.
+In this book, we teach theories of media by setting them out, using many examples, and showing how they operate in practice with case studies and tools chapters.
 In this way we can think of journalism as being, to use Thomas McLaughlin's term, a form of 'vernacular theory', in that it is a set of ideas that has evolved outside academia and, as you can see from the approaches listed above, has only recently been folded back into the academy, usually under the auspices of former practitioners.

 In this way we hope to develop the links between media and journalism, and between theory and practice, and provide you with the most comprehensive introduction to media and journalism that we can.

-We hope you enjoy the book.
+We hope you enjoy the 2.0 edition of Media and Journalism.
 We hope you learn a lot and we hope you have some fun while doing it.